Persuasion with Non-Linear Preferences: Single-Dipped and Single-Peaked Disclosure

-In the simple sender case, $v_\theta (a_2,\theta)/u_\theta(a_1,\theta)=0$, so our sufficient conditions for single-dipped disclosure to be optimal are satisfied iff $u_\theta$ is log-supermodular in $(a,\theta)$, or equivalently $u$ is more log-convex in $\theta$ at higher actions $a$.\footnote{In the translation-invariant subcase, log-supermodularity of $u_\theta$ simplifies to log-concavity of $T'$.} To see why, note that for any strictly single-peaked triple $(a_1,\theta_1)$, $(a_2,\theta_2)$, $(a_1,\theta_3)$, the perturbation that moves mass on $\theta_1$ and $\theta_3$ from $a_1$ to $a_2$ and moves mass on $\theta_2$ in the opposite direction so as to hold fixed the receiver's marginal utility conditional on being recommended $a_1$ as well as the total probability of each recommendation has the effect of increasing the receiver's marginal utility conditional on being recommended $a_2$.
-This follows because, by log-supermodular of $u_\theta$, for the receiver's expected marginal utility the marginal rate of substitution between ``shifting weight from $\theta_1 $ to $\theta_2$'' and ``shifting weight from $\theta_2$ to $\theta_3$'' is higher at $a_1$ than $a_2$.
-Finally, when $V$ is state-independent and increasing in $a$, this perturbation increases the sender's expected utility.

-In the simple sender and simple receiver cases, the sufficient conditions for the optimality of strict single-dipped/-peaked disclosure in Theorem \ref{t:SDPD} are ``almost necessary,'' because the condition $|S|\neq 0$ on $A\times \ol\Theta$ implies that $|S|$ has a constant sign on $A\times \ol\Theta$, which can be shown to be equivalent to strict convexity/concavity of $v$ in the simple receiver case and to strict log-supermodularity/log-submodularity of $u_\theta$ in the simple sender case.
-By Theorem \ref{t:pairwise}, a necessary condition for the optimality of strict single-dipped/-peaked disclosure is that $|S|\neq 0$ on the restricted domain where $\theta_1<\theta^\star (a)<\theta_3$.
+In the state-independent sender case, $v_\theta (a_2,\theta)/u_\theta(a_1,\theta)=0$, so our sufficient conditions for single-dipped disclosure to be optimal are satisfied iff $u_\theta$ is log-supermodular in $(a,\theta)$, or equivalently $u$ is more log-convex in $\theta$ at higher actions $a$.\footnote{In the translation-invariant subcase, log-supermodularity of $u_\theta$ simplifies to log-concavity of $T'$.} To see why, note that for any strictly single-peaked triple $(a_1,\theta_1)$, $(a_2,\theta_2)$, $(a_1,\theta_3)$, the perturbation that moves mass on $\theta_1$ and $\theta_3$ from $a_1$ to $a_2$ and moves mass on $\theta_2$ in the opposite direction, so as to hold fixed the receiver's marginal utility conditional on being recommended $a_1$ as well as the total probability of each recommendation, has the effect of increasing the receiver's marginal utility conditional on being recommended $a_2$.
+This follows because, by log-supermodularity of $u_\theta$, for the receiver's expected marginal utility the marginal rate of substitution between ``shifting weight from $\theta_1 $ to $\theta_2$'' and ``shifting weight from $\theta_2$ to $\theta_3$'' is higher at $a_1$ than $a_2$.
+Finally, when $V$ is state-independent and increasing in $a$, this perturbation increases the sender's expected utility.\footnote{In the linear receiver and state-independent sender cases, the sufficient conditions for the optimality of strict single-dipped/-peaked disclosure in Theorem \ref{t:SDPD} are ``almost necessary,'' because the condition $|S|\neq 0$ on $A\times \ol\Theta$ implies that $|S|$ has a constant sign on $A\times \ol\Theta$, which can be shown to be equivalent to strict convexity/concavity of $v$ in the linear receiver case, and to strict log-supermodularity/log-submodularity of $u_\theta$ in the state-independent sender case.
+By Theorem \ref{t:pairwise}, a necessary condition for the optimality of strictly single-dipped/-peaked disclosure is that $|S|\neq 0$ on the restricted domain where $\theta_1<\theta^\star (a)<\theta_3$.}